- Intro bonus:60,000 points

 The Chase Sapphire Preferred does not charge any foreign transaction fees.

-Through Dec.
-2021, The Chase Sapphire Preferred comes with a complimentary 12-month DoorDash DashPass membership (otherwise $9.99 per month) and up to $60 in credits towards a Peloton membership.
+The Chase Sapphire Preferred comes with a complimentary 12-month DoorDash DashPass membership when you activate by March 31, 2022 (otherwise $9.99 per month).

 When you use your card to book hotel accommodations through Chase Ultimate Rewards, you can also qualify for up to $50 in credits each year (the hotel stays that qualify for this credit won’t earn the standard 5x points rewards).
 Finally, each account anniversary, you’ll get bonus points equal to 10% of your total purchases over the previous year.